はじめに

 sudo apt upgrade

-sudo apt-install -y python3-venv python3-pip
+sudo apt install -y python3-venv python3-pip

-mkdir -p ~/liquor-bot
+mkdir -p ~/cocktail-bot

-cd ~/liquor-bot
+cd ~/cocktail-bot

 python3 -m venv venv